 Use sample layering device to add 200uL of sample to the top (put tube in tube holder, use both hands for the device, press edge of syringe against farther tube wall and gently push the sample onto the top layer).

 Put samples on ice and bring to INBRE to spin on ultracentrifuge with rotor SW40 Ti.
-40,000 rpm for 4 hours at 4C, using 5 for acceleration and deceleration.
+40,000 rpm for 4 hours at 4°C, using 5 for acceleration and deceleration.

-After spin, continue with fractionation protocol.
+If collecting fractions, label microfuge tubes during spin.
+If collecting samples with RNA, be sure tubes are clean / have not been touched before.
+For active ribosomes, chill tubes in freezer ahead of time.

+Continue with fractionation protocol after the spin, but start the gradient station steps 20 minutes before the spin ends.

 Fractionating

-Before launching the Triax software, turn fractionator on via button on side, then set fractionator to “scan”
+Turn on the gradient station and the fractionator

+Set gradient station to “scan”

+Open Triax software (icon “Triax” label “FlowCell”

+Choose the username and confirm rotor.
+Connection should be established.

-Choose the username, click “single UV OD scan”.
+If not auto populated, click “single UV OD scan” (If using a previously used username, should auto populate.
 Channel A Wavelength should be 260 nm

-On the bottom of the screen fill out Gradients necessary info (i.e. sample volume, gradient type, speed, etc)
+On the bottom of the screen fill out Gradients necessary info (i.e. sample volume, gradient type, speed, etc).
+If fractioning multiple samples from the same condition, include an experiment name (unclear if experiment name is maintained for all runs, needs to be determined).

-Under the rotor settings (SW40Ti) select “number of fractions” as the mode to fractionate by
+Click “LED POWER” button on bottom left of window.

 On the LED Power screen, make sure Channel A is reading between 800,000 and 900,000.
-Push water through the cell if it needs to be adjusted
+Push water through the cell if it needs to be adjusted.
+Expect it will need to be flushed (2 mL should be enough).
+Should stabilize in less than a minute.
+[Add not about sometimes needing to modify sensitivity or LED on time].

-Go to scan set up, make sure everything is filled out correctly
+Click “SCAN SETUP (with default calibration)” at bottom of window.

+To fractionate by number of fractions, be sure the green box is around the “Number of fractions” dialog.
+Modify according to your experimental design (20 – 30).
+If you want to immediately start taking fractions, keep start distance at 0 (unlikely to ever change this).

+Confirm other settings (max vol./fraction and length of tubing).

+Click “GO TO GRAPH” at bottom right of window.

+Name the run (autofilled from last run).

+Confirm that you have distilled water ready (should be ready from LED POWER dialog).

+Dialog pops up: “Press OK to do the zero calibration.”
+Push some water through before hitting okay.

+Dialog pops up: “Zero calibration completed.”

+Leave graph up for 10 minutes to stabilize.
+Hit “refresh” to reset y-axis.

-Go to graph.
-Pump water through the cell again to calibrate.
-Y axis should be close to 0, with at least two zeros following the decimal point (e.g. 0.002)
+Y axis should be close to 0, with at least two zeros following the decimal point (e.g. 0.002).
+If that is not the case, then hit the “ZERO” button and follow instructions from 14 (Confirm that you have distilled water ready).
+At this point, wait a minute, and see if signal has stabilized and there are 2 zeros after the decimal point.
+If not, give it 5 more minutes and re-zero.
+If never stabilizing, get it as close to zero as possible.

+---Ready to work with samples----